MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 The connectivity strategy should include robustness, for example fallback capability and disconnection management, and buffering backup to mitigate cloud dependency for critical or safety functions.

-Implement the following practices for IoT solution design, error handling, and monitoring related to connectivity:
+Implement the following design, error handling, and monitoring practices related to connectivity:

 #### Design for connectivity